-Globally, it is estimated that more than 220 million women in LMICs have an unmet need for family planning.
+Globally, it is estimated that more than 220 million women in Low and Middle Income countries (LMICs) have an unmet need for family planning.
 Adolescents especially are some of the most at-risk groups for early pregnancy and parenthood.
 They face difficulties accessing contraception and safe abortion, as well as suffering from high rates of HIV and sexually transmitted infections.
 Various political, economic, and sociocultural factors contribute to poor information and access to services for this group.
 Among those are the attitudes of healthcare workers who often fail to provide young people with supportive, nonjudgmental, youth-appropriate services.

 But access to reproductive health services, including contraception, can often literally be a matter of life and death for adolescents, who are much more at risk of maternal mortality than other age groups.
 Complications during pregnancy and childbirth are the leading cause of death for 15–19-year-old girls around the world.
 For example, a recent study on maternal mortality in Tanzania found that women aged 20 to 29 years were 43% less likely to die from pregnancy-related issues compared to those younger than 20 years.
 One of the Sustainable Development Goals is to reduce their maternal mortality ratio to less than 70 deaths per 100,000 live births by 2030.
 Because adolescents are a high risk group, improving access to family planning is a huge way this goal can be reached.